jhpyle/docassemble/_docs/initial.md

 the name of the author.
 It must be a [YAML] dictionary, but each the dictionary items can contain any arbitrary [YAML] structure.

-If a "title" is defined, it will be displayed in the navigation bar in the web app.
-If a "short title" is provided, it will be displayed in place of the "title" when the size of the screen is small.
+If a `title` is defined, it will be displayed in the navigation bar in the web app.
+If a `short title` is provided, it will be displayed in place of the `title` when the size of the screen is small.

+If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the interview list available at `/list`.
+For more information about this, see the documentation for the [`dispatch`] configuration directive.

 # <a name="objects"></a>Creating `objects`